Join our fixed departure treks.

 Porter, Luggage, and extra Luggage storage:

-We cover the cost of porters for your luggage, but the maximum weight limit is 12 kg per person.
-Each porter carries luggage for two trekkers; please share a duffle bag with another.
+We cover the cost of porters for your luggage, but the maximum weight per person is 12 kg.
+Each porter carries luggage for two trekkers; please share a duffel bag with another.
 Our porters will carry up to 25 kg each.
-If you need a porter for yourself, we can arrange that.
+If you need a porter, we can arrange one.
 We also recommend carrying a small backpack for your valuables and important documents.
-You can leave extra luggage at our office for free and at a hotel in Kathmandu even in syabrubesi.
+You can leave extra luggage at our office for free, or at a hotel in Kathmandu or Syabrubesi.

 Accommodation: